fleurhes/PortfolioGC/README.md

 **Skills Used:** Generative Art, Website Design, Experimental Code, Mathematics

 #### Description
-The cosmos have been a long standing fascination of mine resulting in my passion for astrophotography.
-Although I enjoy astrophotography, it is challenging especially following my most recent knee surgery to set up my equipment and get the pefect shot.
-In order for me to experience the cosmos inside, I began to look into ways to leverage generative art through the use of p5.js and further explore through the magic of math.
+The cosmos have been a long-standing fascination of mine, resulting in my passion for astrophotography.
+Although I enjoy astrophotography, it is challenging, especially following my most recent knee surgery, to set up my equipment and get the perfect shot.
+For me to experience the cosmos inside, I began to look into ways to leverage generative art through the use of p5.js and further explore through the magic of math.

 #### Results
-Through the use of trigonometry, geometric vectors, and statistical probability, I simulate a nebula featuring layers of color for realistic shading, a dynamic starfield utilizing probability to determine distribution and flickering, as well as fractal noise created with geometric vectors to smooth the generated imagees.
-This project is meant to be viewed through a lens of creative possibility through code, and a potential way to bridge the gap between arithmetic and visual based learning.
+Through the use of trigonometry, geometric vectors, and statistical probability, I simulate a nebula featuring layers of color for realistic shading, a dynamic starfield utilizing probability to determine distribution and flickering, as well as fractal noise created with geometric vectors to smooth the generated images.
+This project is meant to be viewed through a lens of creative possibility through code, and a potential way to bridge the gap between arithmetic and visual-based learning.

 ---